Baby play: why it’s important

 Playing with your child sends a simple message – you’re important to me.
 Play strengthens your relationship with your child.
 And a strong relationship with you is essential to development, because it gives your baby the confidence to keep exploring and learning.

 What to expect from baby play

-Sometimes your baby wants to be in charge when he’s playing and likes you to follow his lead.
-Other times your baby might want to try something on his own.
-It’s good to encourage your baby to take the lead in play, but you’ll need to take control if the play puts him in danger or at risk of injury.
+Sometimes your baby wants to be in charge when they’re playing and likes you to follow their lead.
+Other times your baby might want to try something on their own.
+It’s good to encourage your baby to take the lead in play, but you’ll need to take control if play puts them in danger or at risk of injury.

 Baby play ideas and baby games

 - Blow raspberries, poke out your tongue, make faces or try a game of peekaboo.
-Because babies love faces, these are all good ways to play with your baby.
+Babies love faces, so these are all good ways to play with your baby.

 - Make some noise together.
 Sing all kinds of songs, both loud and soft, and fast and slow.
 You can hit pots and pans loudly or shake rattles or bells.

 - Make a safe place in your home that encourages movement and play.
 This lets your baby practise skills like sitting up, crawling, pulling up, cruising and walking.